1. Home »

 • [DESCRIBE ACCOMPLISHMENTS]

-I am passionate about our company’s mission and values and am excited about the opportunity to take on new responsibilities and help continue to drive the company’s mission and continued success.
+I am passionate about our company’s mission and values, especially [DESCRIBE MISSION AND VALUES].
+I am excited about the opportunity to help drive the company’s continued success and reach new milestones.

 Thank you for your time and for considering my request.
 I look forward to the opportunity to discuss my qualifications further.